Open-Attestation/documentation-website/website/docs/developer-section/libraries/remote-files/decentralized-renderer/decentralized-renderer-react-components.md

 ## How to use

-The library provide 2 mains components
+The library provide two mains components, including the `FrameConnector` and the `FramedDocumentRenderer`.

 ### FrameConnector